jpwoeltjen/researchBlog/_posts/2020-01-01-Financial_machine_learning.md

    - Use covariance matrix as measure of similarity.
    - Dirichlet process
 		- Allows for infinite clusters but promotes sparsity.
+   - Alternatively, use asset type encoding (loadings on sector, industry, risk factors) as feature in a standard net.

 4. High noise component with cross-sectional correlation and longitudinal volatility clusters.
    - Assets are correlated.